AppDaemon/appdaemon/docs/APPGUIDE.rst

 App Loading Priority
 --------------------

 It is possible to influence the loading order of Apps using the dependency system.
-To add a loading priority to an app, simply add a ``priority`` entry to its parameters. e.g.:
+To add a loading priority to an App, simply add a ``priority`` entry to its parameters. e.g.:

 .. code:: yaml